BunsDev/iMO/README.md

 ## in my opinion..!nterMittent Offe*ring* 💍
-*please click the links, or you'll miss MO🔨Lot of context*...
+*please click all links, or you'll miss MO🔨Lot of context*...

 why borrow for 1% from MKR at 66.66 LTV if you can pay 9%
-and borrow at 92 LTV?
-That's still less than 0.5% mint fee and
+and borrow at 92 LTV...with shorts and liquidation protection.

-0.5% redeem fee (12% APR), but with liquidation protection, an
-[otherwise](https://github.com/QuidLabs/iMO/blob/main/contracts/Lot.sol#L229) "essential" feature, pay double. no secondary token...

 QD is like a promissory note: notes are used for settlement,
 be worth $1 over time, so that's how QD is valued internally.